Quantitative Brownian regularity of the KPZ fixed point with arbitrary initial data: Regularity of finite-depth truncations of the KPZ fixed point

-We are now in a position to obtain the quantitative control of the spatial increments of finite depth truncations of the KPZ fixed point started fromBrownian motion in terms of the Wiener measure and Airy line ensemble.
+We are now in a position to obtain the quantitative control of the spatial increments of finite depth truncations of the KPZ fixed point, \eqref{eq: fin depth KPZ} started from compactly supported initial data in terms of the Wiener measure and Airy line ensemble data.